Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Introduction

-The availability of the new wide bandwidth facilities like the Parkes Ultra-wideband receiver \citep[UWL]{Hobbs_2020} and the upgraded Giant Metrewave Radio Telescope \citep[uGMRT]{Gupta_2017} allows one to probe the eclipse medium while transitioning from the optically thick to the optically thin regime.
+The availability of the new wide bandwidth facilities like the Parkes ultra-wideband receiver \citep[UWL]{Hobbs_2020} and the upgraded Giant Metrewave Radio Telescope \citep[uGMRT]{Gupta_2017} allows one to probe the eclipse medium while transitioning from the optically thick to the optically thin regime.
 Although some previous studies \citep{Polzin_2019,Polzin2020} used wide bandwidth observations with the Parkes and uGMRT, they did not use the broadband radio spectrum to probe the eclipse mechanism.
-Here we demonstrate a new method that utilises the broadband radio spectrum, a crucial discriminator between different eclipse mechanisms, for probing the eclipse mechanism.
-We have applied this new method on a eclipsing MSP J1544$+$4937 \citep{Bhattacharyya_2013} to provide strong constraints on the eclipse mechanism and also to estimate the physical parameters of the eclipse medium at the superior conjunction.
-The details of the observations and the data analysis is discussed in Section \ref{sec:obs}.
-In Section \ref{sec:result} our findings about eclipse mechanisms and eclipse medium properties for PSR J1544$+$4937 are detailed.
-Section \ref{sec:dis} presents summary and a discussion on prospects for future implementation of this method to other systems.
+Here we demonstrate a new method that utilizes the broadband radio spectrum, a crucial discriminator between different eclipse mechanisms, for probing the eclipse mechanism.
+We have applied this new method to the eclipsing MSP J1544$+$4937 \citep{Bhattacharyya_2013} to provide strong constraints on the eclipse mechanism and also to estimate the physical parameters of the eclipse medium at the superior conjunction.
+The details of the observations and the data analysis are discussed in Section \ref{sec:obs}.
+In Section \ref{sec:result}, our findings on eclipse mechanisms and eclipse medium properties for PSR J1544$+$4937 are detailed.
+Section \ref{sec:dis} presents a summary and discussion of the prospects for future implementation of this method to other systems.